Last edit: Sunday, 01/10/2020: America is expanding 32

 South-East Asia and in the Philippines.

-The United States exports sanctions, bombs and wars closer to home in Cuba, Nicaragua and Venezuela.
+The United States exports sanctions, bombs and wars closer to home in Bolivia, Cuba, Nicaragua and Venezuela.

 American wars of aggression in Central America (for extraction, exploitation and extortion) have continued for more than 150 years.
 Residual effects of these wars and dictators sponsored by the United States, continue to drive people North.